-- 3.8 The Welsh Government has decided that for Development Plans the requirements of the Strategic Environmental Assessment Directive are best incorporated into a wider Sustainability Appraisal.
-The Strategic Environmental Assessment Directive has a number of requirements - i.
+- 3.8 The Strategic Environmental Assessment Directive has a number of specific requirements: - i.
 The preparation of an environmental report, the requirements of which are included in this report of the Sustainability Appraisal. - ii.
 Consultation with authorities with environmental responsibility, and the wider public.
-This report is subject to a six week consultation period with Statutory Consultees for Strategic Environmental Assessment (Natural Resources Wales and CADW)) and the public.
-This consultation will occur at the same time as the consultation on Replacement Preferred Strategy. - iii.
+This report is subject to a eight week consultation period with Statutory Consultees for Strategic Environmental Assessment (Natural Resources Wales and Cadw)) and the public.
+This consultation will occur at the same time as the consultation on Replacement Deposit Local Development Plan. - iii.
 That the environmental report and the results of consultation are taken into account in decision-making.
-The impact of the Sustainability Appraisal to date in shaping the Replacement Local Development Plan is documented in appendix B. - iv.
+The impact of the Sustainability Appraisal to date in shaping the Replacement Local Development Plan is documented in Appendix B. - iv.
 Provision of information on the decision.
-This requirement will be met in the form of the published adopted plans, and in an environmental statement documenting how the Sustainability Appraisal has influenced the Plans to be produced once the plans have been adopted. - V. Monitoring.
-The proposed sustainability monitoring framework is outlined in section 6 of this report. - 3.9 The Strategic Environmental Assessment Directive requires assessment of the likely significant effects on the environment with regard to the issues in the table below.
+This requirement will be met in the form of the published adopted plan, and in an environmental statement documenting how the Sustainability Appraisal has influenced the Plan to be produced once the plan have been adopted. - V. Monitoring.
+The proposed sustainability monitoring framework is outlined in section 7 of this report. - 3.9 The Strategic Environmental Assessment Directive requires assessment of likely significant effects on the environment with regard to the issues in the table below.
 The Sustainability Objectives that cover each Strategic Environmental Appraisal issue are shown.